-Math Prerequisite Students are not permitted to enroll in 300- or 400-level courses until they have completed MA085, (Level II), or MA084b, or any higher-level math course.
-Enrollment in any 300- or 400-course by any student who has not completed MA085, (Level II), or MA084b, or higher will result in disenrollment from that course without refund of tuition.
+Math Prerequisite Students placed into the Developmental Math Program (DMP) are not permitted to enroll in 300-400-level courses until they have completed MA085 (Level II), or MA084b.
+Enrollment in any 300-or 400-course by any student placed into the DMP who has not completed MA085 (Level II) or MA084b will result in disenrollment from that course without refund of tuition.